Zettlr/Zettlr/README.md

 #### `lang:refresh`

 This downloads the four default translations of the application from [Zettlr Translate](https://translate.zettlr.com/), with which it is shipped by default.
-It places the files in the `source/common/lang`-directory.
+It places the files in the `static/lang`-directory.
 Currently, the default languages are: German (Germany), English (USA), English (UK), and French (France).

 > Please note, that this command is intended for an automated workflow that runs from time to time on the repository to perform this action.
 This means: Do **not** commit updated files to the repository.
 Instead, the updated files will be downloaded whenever you `git fetch`.

 #### `csl:refresh`

-This downloads the [Citation Style Language](https://citationstyles.org/) (CSL) files with which the application is shipped, and places them in the `source/main/assets/csl-locales`- and `source/main/assets/csl-styles`-directories respectively.
+This downloads the [Citation Style Language](https://citationstyles.org/) (CSL) files with which the application is shipped, and places them in the `static/csl-locales`- and `static/csl-styles`-directories respectively.

 > Please note, that this command is intended for an automated workflow that runs from time to time on the repository to perform this action.
 This means: Do **not** commit updated files to the repository.
 Instead, the updated files will be downloaded whenever you `git fetch`.

 #### `lint`

-This simply runs [ESLint](https://eslint.org/) with the configuration and outputs a file `eslint_report.htm` into the base directory of the repository with the results.
+This simply runs [ESLint](https://eslint.org/).
 Apps such as [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/) will automatically run ESLint in the background, but if you want to be extra-safe, make sure to run this command prior to submitting a Pull Request.

 > This command will run automatically on each Pull Request to check your code for inconsistencies.